govardhanpagidi/aws-kms-util/README.md

 Read and delete operations of KMS.

-Deleting Customer Manged keys in all regions
+Disabling Customer Manged keys in all regions